 A router allows the use of pattern bits and flush trim bits that both allow you to follow a guide and use that as a template for your work.
 The design of both of these bits includes a bearing of the same diameter as the cutter.
 The bearing is placed against the surface that is being used as a template, and the cutter follows along, removing stock from the work piece to match the pattern of the template.
 This is useful if you are creating intricate shapes, producing multiples of a project, or simply inserting a groove into a piece.
 So, what is the difference between a pattern bit vs. flush trim bit?

 There are a few important distinctions when consider when to use a pattern bit vs. flush trim bit:

-Bearing orientation: When thinking about a pattern bit vs flush trim bit the first thing to consider is the orientation of the bearing.
-One of these bits positions the bearing above the cutter, and the other one places it below the cutter.
+Bearing orientation: When thinking about a pattern bit vs. flush trim bit, the first thing to consider is the orientation of the bearing.
+One of these bits places the bearing above the cutter, and the other one places it below the cutter.